 5. Then you will see Delete All button and click it.

-We hope you would have definitely fixed “unfortunately, messages have stopped” error on Android Galaxy S8 with the solutions above.
-They are simple to operate and everybody can easily perform.
-Besides, if you meet data loss while resetting, the message extractor is also useful, you can download one to have a try.
+We hope you would have definitely fixed the “unfortunately, messages have stopped” error on Android Galaxy S8 with the solutions above.
+And As you can see, with DroidKit, it is quite easy to fix messages app keeps crashing problem on Android phones.
+So why not download one to have a try.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >